İlknur Özcan, Gürkan Ünsal, Revan Birke Koca* and Kaan Orhan Pages 864 - 870 ( 7 )

-Craniofacial fibrous dysplasia, polyostotic fibrous dysplasia, cafe-au-Lait spots, cone-beam computed tomography, panoramic radiography.
+Craniofacial fibrous dysplasia, polyostotic fibrous dysplasia, cafe-au-Lait spots, cone-beam computed tomography, panoramic radiography, MAS (McCune-Albright syndrome).

-Istanbul University, Faculty of Dentistry, Department of Dentomaxillofacial Radiology, Istanbul, Near East University, Faculty of Dentistry, Department of Dentomaxillofacial Radiology, Nicosia, University of Kyrenia, Faculty of Dentistry, Department of Periodontology, Kyrenia, Ankara University, Faculty of Dentistry, Department of Dentomaxillofacial Radiology, Ankara
+Department of Dentomaxillofacial Radiology, Faculty of Dentistry, Istanbul University, Istanbul, Department of Dentomaxillofacial Radiology, Faculty of Dentistry, Near East University, Nicosia, Department of Periodontology, Faculty of Dentistry, University of Kyrenia, Kyrenia, Department of Dentomaxillofacial Radiology, Faculty of Dentistry, Ankara University, Ankara